helioLJ/TweetVault/README.md

      DB_NAME=tweetvault
      SERVER_PORT=8080
      ```
    - Install Go dependencies and run the server:
      ```bash
      cd backend
      go mod tidy
      go run cmd/server/main.go # or `air` if you have it installed
      ```

-     The backend server will start (typically on [http://localhost:8080](http://localhost:8080)) and automatically run migrations as well as insert standard tags if missing.
+   The backend server will start on [http://localhost:8080](http://localhost:8080)

-4. **Exporting Your Twitter Bookmarks:**

-   Before you can use TweetVault, you'll need to export your Twitter bookmarks:

-   1. Install the [Twitter Web Exporter](https://github.com/prinsss/twitter-web-exporter) browser extension
-   2. Navigate to your Twitter bookmarks page
-   3. Use the extension to:
+### Development

+Both setup methods support hot-reload for development:
+- Frontend changes will automatically refresh in the browser
+- Backend changes will automatically rebuild and restart the server (using `air` or Docker)
-      - Export the bookmark data as JSON
+- Database data persists between restarts
-      - Export the media files as ZIP
-   4. Use TweetVault's upload interface to import the exported ZIP archive

 ---